kljajic-luka/Rentoza/rentoza-frontend/GOOGLE_OAUTH2_FRONTEND_INTEGRATION.md

 ## Overview

 This document describes the Angular frontend integration for Google OAuth2 authentication in the Rentoza application.
-The implementation allows users to sign in with their Google accounts alongside the existing email/password authentication.
+The implementation allows users to both **sign in** and **register** with their Google accounts alongside the existing email/password authentication.

+**Key Features**:
+- **Login with Google**: Existing users can sign in using their Google account
+- **Register with Google**: New users can create an account using their Google account
+- **Dual-mode Backend**: Backend distinguishes between login and registration flows
+- **Consistent UX**: Both login and registration pages have identical Google button styling
+- **Same Callback**: Both flows use the same AuthCallbackComponent for token processing
+- **Error Handling**: Registration rejects existing users, login allows them

 ## What Was Implemented